Cannabis Clinicians Colorado

 Number of subjects: 24

-1. Look for evidence of correlation or lack thereof between a given dose of CBD as a supplement to other treatments and improvement or lack of disease progression in brain scan activity in retired athletes with medical issues.
+Research Goal: Look for evidence of correlation or lack thereof between a given dose of CBD as a supplement to other treatments and improvement in quality of life in retired elite athletes.

 Prerequisites: Participants must be 21 years of age and not pregnant.
 Study subjects must have participated in either professional sports or professional-level amateur sports (such as Olympic, elite college, or national teams) for at least 1 year and one or more have medical issues resulting from this participation.
 Collision sports such as football and hockey will be given preference.
 This is an uncontrolled pilot study, so subjects are advised to continue other medications, treatments, and therapies as needed during the study, with the exception of other types of medical and or recreational marijuana.